The Moon Thieves: Critical response

-Leslie Felperin of The Guardian gave the film 3/5 stars and described it as "very silly yet fiendishly watchable", acknowledging the incorporation of elements from Steven Soderbergh's Ocean's Eleven (2001) and entertaining plot mechanics that showcase the workings of locks and watches, but pointed out its pre-packaged feel and the miscasting of Keung To, resulting in a film that is oddly enjoyable despite its absurdity.
+Leslie Felperin of The Guardian gave the film 3/5 stars and described it as "very silly yet fiendishly watchable", acknowledging the incorporation of elements from Steven Soderbergh's Ocean's Eleven (2001) and entertaining plot mechanics that explores the workings of locks and watches, but pointed out its pre-packaged feel and the miscasting of Keung To, resulting in a film that is oddly enjoyable despite its absurdity.
 Edmund Lee of South China Morning Post gave the film 3.5/5 stars, praising its playful storytelling, slick visuals, and charismatic performances delivered by the majority of the cast, but criticized the miscasting of Keung To as the main villain.
 Lee also ranked the film ninth out of the 36 Hong Kong films theatrically released in 2024.
 Tara Brady of The Irish Times gave the film 3/5 stars and described the film as entertaining, falling somewhere between Hong Kong 1990s action flicks and Soderbergh's Oceans films, and praised the fun elements of lock-picking and watch mechanics, but criticizing the miscasting of Keung To and the occasional out-of-place performances by the ensemble.

-Conversely, Thomas Kong of Esquire provided a contrasting opinion, highlighting the surprisingly impressive performances by the Mirror members, with Edan Lui's clever and natural portrayal and Anson Lo's ability to evoke sympathy, while emphasizing the challenging and standout role played by first-time villain actor Keung To.
+Conversely, Thomas Kong of Esquire provided a contrasting opinion, focusing on the surprisingly impressive performances by the Mirror members, namely Edan Lui's clever and natural portrayal and Anson Lo's ability to evoke sympathy, as well as the challenging and standout role played by first-time villain actor Keung To.
 Ho Siu-bun of am730, who focused on the plotline, described the film as moderately entertaining, as it incorporated familiar elements of Hong Kong crime movies and explores an unfamiliar theme of watches as the target of the heist, but criticized its inconsistent storytelling and lack of character development.